 Venture through Scotland’s Highlands on a full-day trip from Inverness with an expert guide.
-Traveling by luxury minivan, you’ll explore the area known as the Black Isle, home to incredibly barren yet beautiful scenery.
-Visit the sleepy fishing village of Cromarty, see bottlenose dolphins at Chanonry Point, and sample whisky at the Glen Ord Whisky Distillery in Beauly.
-Before returning to Inverness, you’ll walk along the banks of Loch Ness to seek out Nessie – a must-do activity in the Highlands!
+Traveling by luxury minibus, you’ll explore the area known as the Black Isle, home to incredibly barren yet beautiful scenery.
+Visit the sleepy fishing village of Cromarty, see bottlenose dolphins at Chanonry Point, and sample whisky at the Glen Ord Whisky Distillery in Beauly, as well as, walk along the banks of Loch Ness to seek out Nessie – a must-do activity in the Highlands!